mlosicki/whispering-live/README.md

 - ``-t`` sets temperatures to decode.
 You can set several like ``-t 0.0 -t 0.1 -t 0.5``, but too many temperatures exhaust decoding time
 - ``--debug`` outputs logs for debug
 - ``--no-vad`` disables VAD (Voice Activity Detection).
 This forces whisper to analyze non-voice activity sound period
+- ``--stream`` set the Twitch/Youtube link
+- ``--stream-direct-url`` set the direct URL link to the audio livestream e.g. by running ``yt-dlp --get-url -f ba <Twitch/Youtube link>``
+- ``--interval`` How many seconds of audio should be sent to the language model.
+You should consider enabling ``--allow-padding`` if you want to limit to exactly that number of seconds, regardless if the person is still speaking (see below).

 ### Parse interval